-It is critical to make certain the Title IX investigation at your child's Maine high school is handled properly and that the accused student's interests and rights are protected from as early as possible during the sexual misconduct investigative process.
+It is critical to make certain the Title IX investigation at your child's Maryland high school is handled properly and that the accused student's interests and rights are protected from as early as possible during the sexual misconduct investigative process.
 One major reason is because even at high schools where a finding of responsibility for sexual misconduct charges is made at a hearing, the investigation will set the stage for what the hearing panel is provided prior to a hearing (and what the hearing panel will in large part rely on at a hearing), and at high schools where the finding of responsibility is made solely through the investigative process, what takes place during the investigation itself will determine whether the accused student is found responsible or not responsible for Title IX charges.

 Unfortunately, some parents make the mistake of not taking the necessary precautions as soon as possible when accused of sexual misconduct.
 Some people will mistakenly believe that if they "just explain what happened," their school will be fair and impartial and will arrive at the truth.
 In a perfect world this may be the case, but in a perfect world, sexual misconduct allegations and Title IX charges would not exist.

 Fighting passionately for the future of his clients at schools throughout the nation for many years, Joseph D. Lento knows how important it is to mount the strongest defense because he understands that an accused high school student's academic future is on the line.
 He does not settle for the easiest outcome, and instead prioritizes his clients' needs and well-being.
-Joseph Lento is a licensed attorney in New Jersey, Pennsylvania, and New York, is admitted as an attorney pro hac vice in state and federal court if needed when representing clients nationwide, and serves as a Title IX attorney advisor to high school students facing sexual misconduct investigations and disciplinary cases in Maine and throughout the nation.
-Make certain your or your student's interests are protected - Contact National Title IX attorney Joseph D. Lento today at 888-535-3686.
+Joseph Lento is a licensed attorney in New Jersey, Pennsylvania, and New York, is admitted as an attorney pro hac vice in state and federal court if needed when representing clients nationwide, and serves as a Title IX attorney advisor to high school students facing sexual misconduct investigations and disciplinary cases in Maryland and throughout the nation.
+Make certain your or your student's interests are protected - Contact National High School Title IX Attorney Joseph D. Lento today at 888-535-3686.